 The Cross Club is a surreal bar and club that uses multiple floors in a large building in the northern part of Prague.
 It is constantly being modified in weird and creative ways, so what you see here may no longer be what's in the club now.
+Open this sample full screen.

 Best viewed in full-screen mode in a virtual reality headset.
 Strap one to your face and immerse yourself in an environment even more completely!
 While these aren't true stereo images, they feel exceptionally realistic.

 From dynamic festival and club locations to architectural environments and virtual tours, interactive 360° virtual reality photographs put you in location and in control.
 Immerse yourself in the scene with virtual reality photography!
+Open this sample full screen.

 The Scala, Kings Cross, London – in the dressing rooms after 2011's World Burlesque Games.
 Part of a set of location panoramas made for Retro Magazine.
+Open this sample full screen.

 Interactive panoramas can be used individually or as linked ‘tours’ where the user can explore locations by clicking through from one scene to the next.
 Information overlays, buttons, embedded video and animations, and many other features and tricks are possible.